alegrigoriev/AlegrDiff/ReadMe.txt

 Done:

+Show confirmation dialog if file comparision is canceled.
 Beta 1.35:
 1. When I hide a file from the comparison list, I expect the current selection to stay near (previous or next file, whatever), not to jump to the first file in the list.
 Add "Window\Close All" menu.